dimitryjl23/Bare-Metal-Trials/L432KC/Blink_LED_Plus_UART_Print/README.md

 The first part of a section definition is the name.
 Here the first section of program in Flash memory should be the vector table.\
 We label this .vectors.
 Linkers usually default to placing this at the start of Flash so you may"\
-see other linker script which do not do this.
+see other linker scripts which do not do this.
 It is good practice to be explicit though.\

-Within our section we  have
+Within our .vector section we encounter the following syntax
 ```
  KEEP(*(.isr_vector))
 ```
 This keep symbol ensures that specified sections or symbols are not optimized out by the linker.\
 In this case we want to ensure that the .isr\_vector section will not be optimized out.
 ```
 > FLASH
 ```
 This Section tells us where the section should be placed.
 In this example we place our vector table in flash memory.
 ```

 .data :